-When to Re-Evaluate your Server Setup?
+When to Re-Evaluate your hosting?

 Without being a full time server administrator it is very challenging to determine rather your server or hosting is properly sized for your website or workload.
 In the back of your mind you may be constantly thinking: "Can my server handle a surge of traffic?
 Will I go down?
 How do I prepare for this?"